 The centenary of the Folk-Song Society is marked with the release of the album A Century of Song.

 The Heritage Lottery Fund supports Take 6, which sees the Vaughan Williams Memorial Library digitise six major manuscript collections (Janet Heatley Blunt, George Butterworth, Francis Collinson, George Gardiner, Anne Gilchrist and Henry Hammond).

 Shirley Collins becomes President, and Eliza Carthy Vice-President.

 EFDSS becomes an Arts Council England Regularly Funded Organisation (and in 2012 a National Portfolio Organisation).

 The Heritage Lottery Fund, National Folk Music Fund and Folklore Society support The Full English, to create the world’s biggest online portal of English folk music, song and dance manuscripts – as well as a national programme of workshops, lectures, training and community events.

 EFDSS undertakes the largest capital spend on Cecil Sharp House since 1951 with the installation of a lift to make the building fully accessible.

 EFDSS mark 800 years of democracy from the signing of Magna Carta with a music commission entitled Sweet Liberties, presented in partnership with the Houses of Parliament and Folk by the Oak Festival.

-A major restoration and refurbishment of Kennedy Hall, including the Ivon Hitchens’ mural, is undertaken funded by Arts Council England, Foyle Foundation and individual giving and legacies.
+A major restoration and refurbishment of Kennedy Hall, including Ivon Hitchens’ mural, with funding from Arts Council England, Foyle Foundation and individual giving and legacies.